This BLOG On Mortgage Rates Rise For 7 Continuous Weeks With No Sign Of Drop Was UPDATED On December 30th, 2018

-After Fed Chairman Ben Bernanke spoke last week, mortgage rates rose to an 18 month high with financial experts predicting higher mortgage rates in the near and distant future.
+After Fed Chairman Jerome Powell spoke last week, mortgage rates rose to an 18 month high with financial experts predicting higher mortgage rates in the near and distant future.

-- Mortgage rates rise based on the MBS, mortgage backed securites, are traded on the New York Stock Exchange.
+- Mortgage rates rise based on the MBS, mortgage-backed securities, are traded on the New York Stock Exchange

-- Right after Fed Chairman Ben Bernanke spoke last week, Mortgage Backed Securities plummeted 120 basis point which set the biggest single day decrease.
+- Right after Fed Chairman, Jerome Powell spoke last week, Mortgage-Backed Securities plummeted 120 basis point which set the biggest single-day decrease

-- Lower Mortgage backed securities prices means higher mortgage rates.
+Lower Mortgage-backed securities prices mean higher mortgage rates

 Federal Reserve Board And Mortgage Rates

-Federal Reserve Board Chairman Ben Bernanke indicated that the Fed might end the bond purchase program sooner than expected.
+Federal Reserve Board Chairman Jerome Powell indicated that the Fed might end the bond purchase program sooner than expected.